lbzfran/stdlib/README.md

 > This allows for seemingly random but predictable outcomes, which is more than
 > enough for my use cases.
 I am considering ways to repopulate the table, but
 > it's good for now.

+> I've actually overcome the random table, and now it only uses that random
+> table in spirit, multiplying by a certain factor to "advance" the index
+> much like how it was with the table.

+string.h

+> This implementation required a lot of iterating than I anticipated.
+I initially
+> was very inspired to make it in the style similar to antirez/sds primarily
+> because you could treat that string like cstrings.
+I learned that antirez's
+> particular implementation essentially 'masked' the structure the string lives
+> in, and I thought was super clever but required strings to be dynamically
+> allocated at all times, which I could not compromise with at the end.

+> I slowly converted it and beat the implementation to death until I landed
+> very closely to Mr. 4th's iteration of the immutable, linear 'String8'.
+> The only difference really is that I personalized some of the functions to
+> be in a way that made more sense to me, which remains the most important
+> part of this project.
+Overall, I'm happy I finally finished this part.